vivekmunde/recell/README.md

 # Caching

 The cells are outside of the React component life cycle.
-Hence, by default, the cells cache the state in memory.
+Hence, by default, the cells cache their current state in memory.

 Before the components unmount, this state can be cleared, simply by assigning an empty object or `undefined` to the state.

 #### Example
 ```
 import { useEffect } from 'react';
 import { useSetState } from 'recell';